twentylemon/flow/README.md

 auto stream = from(my_vector); // a stream over the entire vector in the same order
 ```

-Other common stream generators are `iota()`, which counts up from a value, and `repeat()`, which repeats a value or
+Other common stream generators are `iota()`, which counts up from a value, and `repeat()`, which repeats a value.
-cycles a container.
+Several others are included in the flow::generator namespace.

 Manipulating a Sick Flow
 ------------------------